shadowezz/Productiv/docs/UserGuide.md

 **Q**: How many deliverables, meetings and contacts can I store in Productiv?<br>
 **A**: Productiv can support up to 1000 deliverables, 1000 meetings and 1000 contacts.

-**Q**: Can I transfer my data to another device?<br>
-**A**: You can transfer your data to another device as long as that device runs Productiv.
-Here are the steps:

-1. On both devices, navigate to the folder containing productiv.jar.
-You should see a folder ./data.

-1. Proceed to copy over ./data from your original device to the device you want to transfer the data to.

 **Q**: Can I recover deleted deliverables, meetings and contacts?<br>
 **A**: Unfortunately, you won't be able to recover your deleted items so do be careful before deciding to delete any items!